ONLYOFFICE/onlyoffice-chrome-extension/README.md

 - In the window that appears, click the **Sign in with DocSpace** button.
 - Enter your DocSpace account login credentials.
 - Select the portal you want to log in to.
-- Once logged in, you’re ready to start using the extension.
+- Once logged in, you're ready to start using the extension.

 **Tip:** New to ONLYOFFICE DocSpace?
 Register for a free account [here](https://www.onlyoffice.com/docspace-registration?utm_source=github&utm_medium=cpc&utm_campaign=ChromeExtension) and get started today!